confusables/hero-thousand-faces/content/stories.md

 '...What fits your experience much better is complex trauma-related disorder."

 I can't even describe how incredibly relieving that felt!
-When you've lived for over 30 years with the feeling that something's wrong, but you can never find an explanation — and then an Al gives you one
-- that was such a relief that I cried.
+When you've lived for over 30 years with the feeling that something's wrong, but you can never find an explanation — and then an Al gives you one-that was such a relief that I cried.
 And I didn't even care whether the diagnosis was official or not.
 I *had a word for it*.
 And that meant the world to me.

 After that, I read books and websites and realized I could stand behind ChatGPT's assumption in good conscience.
 So I talked to my psychiatrist - and he agreed.
 To be absolutely sure, I even got a second opinion, and that psychiatrist - without my prompting, just because I was finally able to express everything clearly — also came to the diagnosis of *complex post-traumatic stress disorder*.